briandrum/codes.forchagrin.com/_articles/article-x-initiative-referendum-and-recall.md

 layout: page
 part_no: 0
 article_no: 10
-title: "Article X: Initiative, referendum and recall"
+title: "Article X: Initiative, Referendum and Recall"
 ---

 ## Section X-1: Initiative and referendum